urosmarolt/marvel/README.md

 ### `npm i`

-to install dependencies and then
+to install the dependencies and then

 ### `npm start`